litecart/litecart/STANDARD.md

 ## Function Results in PHP

-  General functions shall always return data, not output data to buffer.
+  General functions should always return data, not output data to buffer.

   For example: